 Indian Railway Zones, Headquarters & Divisions is an important GK topic for exams like UPSC, MBA, SSC , SNAP, TISS, Bank PO and other government exams.
 You can expect at least 1-2 questions from this in any competitive exams.

-Indian Railways (reporting mark IR) is a state-owned railway company, responsible for rail transport in India.
+Indian Railways is the fourth largest railway network in the world.
+It is a state-owned railway company, responsible for rail transport in India.
 It is owned and operated by the Government of India through the Ministry of Railways.
-It is fourth largest railway network in the world.

-Railways first introduced to India in 1853 from Bombay to Thane.
-In 1951 the systems were nationalised as one unit, the Indian Railways, becoming one of the largest networks in the world.
+Railways were first introduced to India in 1853 from Bombay to Thane.
+In 1951 the systems were nationalized as one unit, the Indian Railways, becoming one of the largest networks in the world.